ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### Usage notes
 {: #aql-create-view-usage}

 - View names are case-sensitive.
-For example, Person, PERSON and person are different view names
+For example, Person, PERSON, and person are different view names
 - Two views within the same AQL module cannot share a name, which would make them duplicates.
 However, two views with same name can exist in two different modules, since their fully qualified names are unique.
 - By default, a view that is defined by the `create view` statement is a non-output view until it is specified as an output view.
 - The `select` or `extract` statements of the `union all` and the `minus` forms, must have a compatible output schema.
 Two schemas are considered compatible for a `union` or `minus` operation if they have the same number of columns, the column names are in the same order, and they have compatible data types: